-Bali is a very popular holiday destination for Australians – it’s fairly close to Australia and you’ll often find incredible deals with flights and accommodation.
-Many low-cost and full-service carriers fly to Bali, including Virgin Australia, which falls into the latter category.
+Bali is a hugely popular holiday destination for Australians – it’s fairly close to Australia and you’ll often find incredible deals with flights and accommodation, including with Velocity Points.
+Many low-cost and full-service carriers fly to Bali, including Virgin Australia.

-Using your Velocity Points, you can fly Economy or Business Class with Virgin Australia from Sydney, Brisbane and Melbourne to Bali, with all flights on the narrowbody Boeing 737s.
+Using your Velocity Points, you can now book Economy or Business Class with Virgin Australia from Sydney, Brisbane, Melbourne and Gold Coast to Bali, with all flights on the narrowbody Boeing 737s.
+For something fancier, we also anticipate that one-stop options with Singapore Airlines will later become available again.

 What to expect on Virgin Australia flights to Bali